-In her research, Bella DePaulo, Ph.D. found that people lie in one in five of their daily interactions.
-Pamela Meyer, author of Liespotting, claims in her TED Talk that we’re lied to from 10-200 times a day.
-It’s important to consider: how honest is the world we’ve created around ourselves?
+In her research, Bella DePaulo, Ph.D., found that people lie in one in five of their daily interactions.
+Pamela Meyer, author of Liespotting, claims in her TED Talk that we’re lied to between 10 and 200 times a day.
+It’s important to consider: How honest is the world we’ve created around ourselves?
 How often do we ourselves tell lies?
 And, on the flip side, do we intimidate others in ways that might encourage them to shade the truth?

 When you control a response by shading the truth, you create an alternate, agreed upon reality between you and another person.
 You then get advice that may be based on faulty information.
 Plus, you deny yourself the value and integrity that another person's true opinions might have awarded you.